oyvinrog/SQLShell/README.md

 sqls
 ```

-**That's it!** 🎉 SQLShell opens, connects to DuckDB, and you're ready to analyze data.
+**That's it!** 🎉 SQLShell opens and you can start loading data files.

 <details>
 <summary><b>🐧 Linux Users - One-Time Setup for Better Experience</b></summary>